-The AP Coordinator’s Manual, Part 2, which will be available later this year, provides the information needed to prepare for, administer, return, and pay for AP Exams.
+The AP Coordinator’s Manual, Part 2, provides the information needed to prepare for, administer, return, and pay for AP Exams.
 The AP Exam Instructions contains all instructions that proctors will provide to students on exam day.
 Follow all the procedures to help your school reduce risks of testing irregularities and security issues.

 Informing Students of the Importance of Exam Security

 Exam security information for students will be in the AP Exam Terms and Conditions.
 We’ll email schools and students when the Terms and Conditions are available, and we’ll send reminders to students about reviewing them.
 Ensure students have reviewed them before the exam administration.
 On exam day (or when AP Art and Design students submit their portfolio), students acknowledge they’ve read and agree to the AP Exam Terms and Conditions.

 A breach of exam security at a school’s administration site could result in the invalidation of exam scores for individual students or for all the students taking that particular exam at the school.
 In addition, if a school does not adhere to the policies and procedures, which is in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.

 If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately.